rage/java-programming-fall-19/data/osa-5/1-katsaus-olio-ohjelmointiin.md

 Create a `Cube` class that represents a cube (i.e., a standard hexahedron).
 Create a `public Cube (int edgeLength)` constructor for the class, that takes the length of the cube's edge as its parameter.

 Make a `public int volume()` method for the cube, which calculates and returns the cube's volume.
 The volume of the cube is calculated with the formula `edgeLength * edgeLength * edgeLength`.
 Moreover, make a `public String toString()` method for the cube, which returns a string representation of it.
-The string representation should take the form "`The length of the cube edge is l, its volume v`", where `l` is the length and `v` the volume - both the length and volume must be represented as integers.
+The string representation should take the form "`The length of the edge is l and the volume v`", where `l` is the length and `v` the volume - both the length and volume must be represented as integers.

 Examples are provided beneath